- Main GoalBuild Muscle

 Some people still think there shouldn’t be such a thing as a rest day.
 I kind of sit on both sides of that fence.
 I don’t like to lift weights every day, but I like to keep my body in motion.

 On your rest days for this program, you’re going to refrain from touching the weights (you’re probably going to be too sore to want to anyway).
 Instead, go for a very light jog and/or walk.
 Keep the pace slow and really try to benefit from the active recovery.

-Shoot for about 30-45 minutes of low intensity cardio on your off days and also be sure to hit the foam roller afterwards to further promote your recovery.
+Shoot for about 30-45 minutes of low-intensity cardio on your off days and also be sure to hit the foam roller afterward to further promote your recovery.

 How long should I take for rest periods in between sets?